 - Trouble walking or moving your feet or toes

 How is lumbar disc herniation diagnosed?

 Your healthcare provider will ask you about your symptoms and any health problems you may have.
-He may examine your spine for any abnormal areas.
-Tell him if any area on your spine is painful when touched.
-He may also check the reflexes in your ankles and knees.
+He or she may examine your spine for any abnormal areas.
+Tell him or her if any area on your spine is painful when touched.
+Your provider may also check the reflexes in your ankles and knees.
 You may also need any of the following tests:

 - A straight leg raise test is done to check if your disc is pressing against your nerves or spinal cord.
 Your healthcare provider will ask you to lie flat on your back, with your legs straight.
-He will then raise each leg one at a time as far as he is able.
-Tell him to stop if the test causes you pain.
+He or she will then raise each leg as far as possible.
+Ask your provider to stop if this test causes you pain.

-- An MRI or a CT scan may be used to take pictures of your lower back.
-The pictures can show a bulging disc or if the disc is pressing on your nerves and spinal cord.
-You may be given contrast dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An MRI or a CT may show the bulging disc.
+You may be given contrast liquid to help the disc show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- A myelography is an x-ray of your spinal cord.
+- A myelography is an x-ray or CT scan of your spinal cord.
 Dye will be given as an injection into the area around your spinal cord before the pictures are taken.